blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 The Pipfile lock detector attempts to run on your project if either a Pipfile.lock or Pipfile file is found AND neither of the Pip or Pipenv detectors applied.

-The Pipfile lock detector parses the Pipfile.lock file for dependency information.
+Pipfile lock detector parses the Pipfile.lock file for dependency information.
 If the detector discovers a Pipfile file but not a Pipfile.lock file, it will prompt the user to generate a Pipfile.lock file by running `pipenv lock` and then run [solution_name] again.
 Pipfile.lock dependencies can be filtered using the [detect.pipfile.dependency.types.excluded](../properties/detectors/pip.md#pipfile-dependency-types-excluded) property.

 ## PIP Detectors